 TOUR 2- CASABLANCA WINE VALLEY, VALPARAISO AND CONCON

-Continuing on with exploring the variety of Chile’s landscapes, today we decided to head towards the coast.
-Variety was the name of the game and Manuel suggested the best possible itinerary I could have hoped for.
-First, a wine tour at his favourite vineyard in the Casablanca Valley followed by some culture and Chilean food in Valparaiso and finally to finish the day off, sunset from the largest sand dunes in Chile.
+Continuing on with exploring the variety of Chile’s landscapes, today I signed up for this tour- a Full Day Tour Valparaiso – Vina del Mar and Casablanca Valley from Santiago.
+First, a wine tour at one of my favourite vineyards in the Casablanca Valley followed by some culture and Chilean food in Valparaiso and finally to finish the day off, sunset from the largest sand dunes in Chile.
 I was down.

 Interested in finding out more about The Casablanca Valley’s vineyards?
 Check out the post here.

 After the vineyard, we made our way to Valparaiso, a bohemian port town known for its street art, hills and funiculars.
 We walked through the coolest little neighbourhoods, Cerro Alegre and Cerro Concepcion eying the skilled street art, the amazing port views and riding the hundred-year-old funiculars.
-Manuel told me all about the city’s history, the culture and what makes the city so unique today.
+Our guide told us all about the city’s history, the culture and what makes the city so unique today.

 Discover Valparaiso on the perfect day trip from Santiago!
 Head over here for the short guide.

-Prior to my trip with Travelan Tours, I didn’t really know what to expect from this region of Chile.
+Prior to my trip with the full day Valparaiso tour, I didn’t really know what to expect from this region of Chile.
 Sure, I have visited all of Chile’s better-known ‘attractions’ but I had no idea that such pristine beauty exists so close to the capital and to think we only brushed the surface in these two days.

 OTHER DAY TOURS FROM SANTIAGO SUGGESTIONS:

-Colchagua Valley Wine Tour – Hop from one to the other and sample some of the best wines in Chile
+Colchagua Valley Wine Tour visiting Signature Vineyard with Sommelier – Hop from one to the other and sample some of the best wines in Chile.
+Learn about winemaking traditions in Chile and sample some of the best wines the country has to offer.
+Click here to check availability.

 Related posts you might like: